My bank no longer gives out deposit slips. What do i do?

 How long does it take for an application to be processed?

-The Net Proceeds Committee meets in the latter part of each month (except December) to consider applications received by the cut-off date for that donations round.
+The Net Proceeds Committee meets in the latter part of each month (except December) to consider applications received by the cut-off date for that grants round.
 You should expect to receive a notification of the outcome of your application by the first week of the following month.

-Can i apply to more to more than one trust for the full amount of the same specific purpose?
+Can I apply to more to more than one trust for the full amount of the same specific purpose?

 No, this is double dipping and will get your application declined.
 You CAN apply to more than one trust for partial amounts for the same purpose/project as long as the total you're applying for from all trusts does not exceed the total project cost.

 Once your application has been considered by the Net Proceeds Committee, you should hear from us within 5–10 working days.
-If your donation has been approved, you will receive a confirmation remittance advice by mail.
+If your grant has been approved, you will receive a confirmation remittance advice by mail.
 If it has been declined you will receive a letter advising you of the outcome.